Staff Report 496

 Optimal Tax Progressivity: An Analytical Framework

 What shapes the optimal degree of progressivity of the tax and transfer system?
 On the one hand, a progressive tax system can counteract inequality in initial conditions and substitute for imperfect private insurance against idiosyncratic earnings risk.
-At the same time, progressivity reduces incentives to work and to invest in skills, and aggravates the externality associated with valued public expenditures.
+On the other hand, progressivity reduces incentives to work and to invest in skills, distortions that are especially costly when the government must finance public goods.
 We develop a tractable equilibrium model that features all of these trade-offs.
-The analytical expressions we derive for social welfare deliver a transparent understanding of how preferences, technology, and market structure parameters influence the optimal degree of progressivity.
-A calibration for the U.S. economy indicates that endogenous skill investment, flexible labor supply, and the externality linked to valued government purchases play quantitatively similar roles in limiting desired progressivity.
+The analytical expressions we derive for social welfare deliver a transparent understanding of how preference, technology, and market structure parameters influence the optimal degree of progressivity.
+A calibration for the U.S. economy indicates that endogenous skill investment, flexible labor supply, and the desire to finance government purchases play quantitatively similar roles in limiting optimal progressivity.
+In a version of the model where poverty constrains skill investment, optimal progressivity is close to the U.S. value.
+An empirical analysis on cross-country data offers support to the theory.

 Download Paper (pdf)